Hello

 Recent work

-As of December 2022, I joined POLITICO in Brussels as deputy EU editor.
+In 2022, I joined POLITICO in Brussels as Deputy EU Editor.

 For my first POLITICO byline, I looked at how Belgium has granted teens the right to vote in the European election.

-In November 2023, I switched into the role of planning editor at POLITICO.
+In 2023, I switched into the role of Planning Editor at POLITICO.

 I was also able to combine two of my greatest interests — politics and linguistics — into a story about a language trend set to reshape Belgium.